vippsas/vipps-woocommerce/readme.txt

    `apply_filters('woo_vipps_express_checkout_new_username', '', $email, $userdata, $order);`
 Which can be used to customize the username for new users created using express checkout or Vipps Checkout.
-Supports MailerLite – WooCommerce integration (woo-mailerlite) in Vipps Checkout
+Supports MailerLite – WooCommerce integration (woo-mailerlite) in Vipps Checkout Fix crashing bug interaction with the Add-on WooCommerce – MailPoet plugin

 = 2023-07-31 version 1.14.10 =
 Handle the new Thankyou-page behavious in Vipps Checkout too, by adding a new option to register/log in users